-A Cheesy polenta porridge is a wonderfully comforting side dish that pairs beautifully with everything from Ragu to Cacciatore!
+Cheesy polenta porridge is a wonderfully comforting and simple side dish that pairs beautifully with everything from Ragu to Cacciatore!

-When it comes to comfort food sides dishes there are two that stand above all others as far as I am concerned, mashed potatoes and a polenta “porridge”.
+When it comes to comfort food sides dishes there are two that stand above all others as far as I am concerned!
+Mashed potatoes and a soft creamy cheesy polenta.

 Polenta is essentially ground cornmeal, yup, dried sweetcorn ground up.